rudyyazdi/frontend-assessment/README.md

 - `$ yarn` to install the dependencies
 - `$ yarn start` to initiate both the API server and the webpack dev server
+- the mobile transition width can be adjusted by modifying `src/variables.scss`

 ## assumptions: